Mayank-Joshi525/Voice-Vision/README.md

 - pyttsx3	Text-to-speech output
 - Wikipedia	Fetching information from the web
 - datetime	Telling current time
-- Tkinter (optional)	GUI (if implemented)
+- Streamlit GUI

 # Installation
 1. Clone the repository:
 2. git clone https://github.com/mayank-joshi525/voice-vision.git
 3. cd voice-vision
+4. streamlit run app.py

 # Install dependencies:
 - pip install -r requirements.txt

 # install them manually:
-- pip install SpeechRecognition pyttsx3 wikipedia
+- pip install SpeechRecognition pyttsx3 wikipedia streamlit
 - Note: You may also need to install PyAudio.
 If you face issues installing it via pip, refer to platform-specific installation instructions.

 # How to Run
-1. python voice_vision.py
+1. streamlit run app.py
 2. You will be prompted to speak.
 Try commands like:

 “What is Python?”